onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 We need a cure for apathy and disengagement

+List an incredible amount of things and accomplishments and needless deaths that would simply have not mattered if we fail in this transition - not trillions or quadrillions - an infinite number of causes and effects and events and signals and aspirations and gestures
+The worst thing in the universe is irrelevance - inconsequentiality - pure meaninglessness

 > "Only a life lived for others is a life worthwhile." - [Albert Einstein](https://www.goodreads.com/quotes/16909-only-a-life-lived-for-others-is-a-life-worthwhile)

 > "When a person can't find a deep sense of meaning, they distract themselves with pleasure." - [Viktor E. Frankl](https://www.goodreads.com/quotes/5738688-when-a-person-can-t-find-a-deep-sense-of-meaning)